-The Propeller Group (TPG) is a collective based in Ho Chi Minh City and founded in 2006 by Phunam, Matt Lucero, and Tuan Nguyen.
-Their multimedia works use the languages of advertising and politics to initiate conversations about power, propaganda and manipulation, especially as they relate to fallen Communist dictatorships and the rapid rise of capitalism in Vietnam and beyond.
+The Propeller Group is an artist collective and continually evolving brand based in Ho Chi Minh City.
+Founded in 2006, The Propeller Group's multimedia works use the languages of advertising and politics to initiate conversations about power, propaganda and public perception.

 TPG became well-known for their 2011 advertising parody Television Commercial For Communism, included in the New Museum’s Ungovernables 2012 Triennial exhibition.
 The work considers the contradictions and tensions between two disparate eco-political systems.
 For the work, TPG hired a global advertising firm to create an advertising campaign to market Communist ideology through capitalist means.